MV-Consulting/awscdk-rootmail/README.md

 3. When the subdomain `aws.mycompany.test` is successfully propagated, the stack creates a verified Domain in AWS SES and adds a recipient rule for `root@aws.mycompany.test`.
 On a successful propagation you will get a mail as follows to the root Email address of the account you are installing the stack 👇
 ![domain-verification](docs/img/3-domain-verification-min.png)
 4. Now, any mail going to `root+<any-string>@aws.mycompany.test` will be processed by OpsSanta 🎅🏽 Lambda function and also stored in the rootmail S3 bucket 🪣.
 5. The OpsSanta function verifies the verdicts (DKIM etc.) of the sender, also skips AWS Account welcome EMails, and processes all other EMails.
 If it is a password reset link EMail it stores the link in the parameter store (and does *not* create an OpsItem for now).
 For all other mails, which are not skipped an OpsItem is created to have a central location for all items.
+> [!NOTE]
-Note: you can also connect your Jira to the OpsCenter.
+> You can also connect your Jira to the OpsCenter.
 6. The bucket where all mail to `root@aws.mycompany.test` are stored.
-7. The SSM parameter store for password reset links.
+7. The [SSM parameter store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) for the password reset links.
 8. The OpsItem which is created.
 It is open and shall be further processed either in the OpsCenter or any other issue tracker.

 > [!NOTE]